death/srandom/README.md

 ## random-integer max &optional stream

-Return a random integer in the range [0, max).
+Return a random integer in the range [0, MAX).

 # License